Last updated: June 10, 2025

 .

-Centralizing Pino Logs in Dash0
+Centralizing Node.js logs in Dash0

 Once your Pino logger is configured and producing structured output, the next step is to send those logs to an observability platform where they can be aggregated, searched, filtered, and correlated with other signals such as traces and metrics.